AI did not replace software engineers.

-What AI Actually Changed in Engineering
+What AI Changed in Engineering

 The first thing AI changed in software engineering was the floor.